tarakbluru/TeZ/README.md

 For a scalper, quick entry and exit is a most useful feature in a trading app.
 Scalpers generally tend to trade in 1 or 2 instruments.
 So, if the app can be pre-configured for trades in those instruments, that will also be helpful.

-Before learning scalping options, it would help to learn in a non-derivative instruments such as NIFTYBEES.
+Before learning scalping options, it would help to learn in a non-derivative index instruments such as NIFTY/BANKBEES.
 This app provides such a mechanism.
 It provides very simple gui and most of the settings are configured before starting the app.
-Further, the app provides trading NIFTYBEES while the underlying instrument is still NIFTY index.
+Further, the app provides trading NIFTY/BANKBEES while the underlying instrument is still NIFTY index.

-The app is helpful for traders that are trying to learn scalping as well as those who use discretionary techniques.
+The app is helpful for traders that are trying to learn scalping as well as those who use discretionary techniques for trading options.

 ## Features
 Following are the features